TL;DR

 Scheduling and follow-up are frequent pressure points in home health operations.
 When EHR integration is incomplete, agencies often rely on manual schedules or CSV-based updates that fall out of sync.
 Without bidirectional updates, visit changes may not reflect in the EHR, increasing administrative effort and the risk of missed or delayed care.

 VI.
-Case Studies: Impact of EHR Adoption in Home Health Rehabilitation
+Industry Examples: Impact of EHR Adoption in Home Health Rehabilitation

 A. Centralizing Multisite Home Health Operations